 Odalisque subtitled ‘The Woman of Algiers’ is an Impressionist painting created in 1870 by French painter Pierre-Auguste Renoir.
 It is located in the National Gallery of Art in Washington DC, United States.

-This work belongs to the tradition of the depiction of Oriental or African women by western artists which was popular in the 19th century during the Scramble for Africa by European empires.
+This work belongs to the tradition of the depiction of Oriental or African women by Western artists which was popular in the 19th century during the Scramble for Africa by European empires.

 Where it differs from the traditional is in the fact that Renoir’s sitter is fully clothed, and this affords him the opportunity to revel in the color of the clothing.
 Renoir painted this work in 1870.